SDK

 VM Specs

 Whenever you start a sandbox, you can specify which VM specs to use.
 This allows you to customize the VM to your needs.
 We also allow you to change the VM specs of a running sandbox on the fly, without reboot.
-This is useful if you want to scale up or down your sandbox dynamically based on workload needs.
+This is useful if you want to dynamically scale up the available hardware based on workload needs.

 💡